Spring and Autumn period: Background

 In 771 BCE, a Quanrong invasion in coalition with the states of Zeng and Shen—the latter polity being the fief of the grandfather of the disinherited crown prince Yijiu—destroyed the Western Zhou capital at Haojing, killing King You and establishing Yijiu as king at the eastern capital Luoyi.
 The event ushered in the Eastern Zhou dynasty, which is divided into the Spring and Autumn and the Warring States periods.
-During the Spring and Autumn period, China's feudal fengjian system became largely irrelevant.
+During the Spring and Autumn period, China's fengjian system became largely irrelevant.
 The Zhou court, having lost its homeland in the Guanzhong region, held nominal power, but had real control over only a small royal demesne centered on Luoyi.
 During the early part of the Zhou dynasty period, royal relatives and generals had been given control over fiefdoms in an effort to maintain Zhou authority over vast territory.
 As the power of the Zhou kings waned, these fiefdoms became increasingly independent states.

 The most important states (known later as the twelve vassals) came together in regular conferences where they decided important matters, such as military expeditions against foreign groups or against offending nobles.
 During these conferences one vassal ruler was sometimes declared hegemon.

 As the era continued, larger and more powerful states annexed or claimed suzerainty over smaller ones.
 By the 6th century BCE, most small states had disappeared and just a few large and powerful principalities dominated China.
 Some southern states, such as Chu and Wu, claimed independence from the Zhou, who undertook wars against some of them (Wu and Yue).

 Amid the interstate power struggles, internal conflict was also rife: six elite landholding families waged war on each other inside Jin, political enemies set about eliminating the Chen family in Qi, and the legitimacy of the rulers was often challenged in civil wars by various royal family members in Qin and Chu.
 Once all these powerful rulers had firmly established themselves within their respective dominions, the bloodshed focused more fully on interstate conflict in the Warring States period, which began in 403 BCE when the three remaining elite families in Jin—Zhao, Wei and Han—partitioned the state.